 “Militia” is defined, in rough terms, as a force of civilians, raised from the general population, to serve military duty.
-This was done in order to augment the strength of the standing army during a national emergency.
-Rather than merge with existing units in the standing army, however, Militia members served together in their own Militia units.
+This was done in order to augment the strength of the National Army during a national emergency.
+Rather than merge with existing units in the U.S. Army, however, Militia members served together in their own Militia units.

 How was the Militia different from the federal military?

 Militia members were not paid soldiers.
 Troops in federal service, on the other hand, were paid a regular wage.
-Militiamen were also not officially part of the army, though they often were under army command.
-Militiamen served as ad hoc auxiliaries to help the army, or otherwise to provide a semblance of military protection and utility in terms of crisis.
+Militiamen were also not officially part of the U.S. Army, though they often were under U.S. Army command.
+Militiamen served as ad hoc auxiliaries to help the U.S. Army, or otherwise to provide a semblance of military protection and utility in terms of crisis.
 The Militia units were normally “under arms” for only as long as the crisis dictated.
 In the cases of civil disturbance, the Militia may have been under arms for only a few days or a few weeks.
 In the case of war, the Militia may have been under arms for much longer periods of time, perhaps years.